-On November 6, 2023, AARK entered into an Employment Agreement with Sudhir Appukuttan Panikassery (the "Sudhir Employment Agreement") and an Employment Agreement with Narayan Shetkar (the "Narayan Employment Agreement"), each effective as of November 6, 2023.
-Also on November 6, 2023, Aeries Technology Solutions, Inc. ("Aeries Solutions"), a wholly-owned subsidiary of the Company, entered into an Employment Agreement with Rajeev Gopala Krishna Nair (the "Rajeev Employment Agreement"), an Employment Agreement with Bhisham Khare (the "Bhisham Employment Agreement"), an Employment Agreement") and an Employment Agreement with Daniel Webb (the "Daniel Employment Agreement", and together with the Sudhir Employment Agreement, the Narayan Employment Agreement, the Rajeev Employment Agreement, the Bhisham Employment Agreement, the Unni Employment Agreement and the Daniel Employment Agreement, the "Employment Agreements"), each effective as of November 6, 2023.
+On November 6, 2023, AARK entered into an Employment Agreement with Sudhir Appukuttan Panikassery (the "Sudhir Employment Agreement"), effective as of November 6, 2023.
+Also on November 6, 2023, Aeries Solutions entered into an Employment Agreement with Bhisham Khare (the "Bhisham Employment Agreement") and an Employment Agreement with Unnikrishnan Nambiar (the "Unni Employment Agreement", and together with the Sudhir Employment Agreement and the Bhisham Employment Agreement, the "Employment Agreements"), each effective as of November 6, 2023.
+On February 16, 2024, the Sudhir Employment Agreement was assigned to Aeries.
 The material terms of each of the Employment Agreements are summarized below.